 Rate: 6% or less, at the court's discretion, after a hearing.
 Ky.
 Rev. Stat.
 Ann. § 360.040.
+Accrual Date: Date of judgment.
+Id.

 Several liability.
 Liability for each tortfeasor is limited to equitable share of the obligation to each claimant in accordance with the respective percentages of fault.
 Ky.
 Rev. Stat.
 Ann. § 411.182.